Interested in volunteering with us?

 - Be fluent in English and eligible to volunteer in Canada

-- Be able to commit a regular volunteering schedule for at least 6 months
+- Able commit to a regular volunteering schedule for at least 6 months

-- Attend an Orientation before your first volunteer shift
+- Complete an orientation before your first volunteer shift

-Before anyone is allowed with our animals they must attend an orientation.
-This will be a 1-2 hour information session, introduction to our animals, and walk-through of our facilities.
+Before anyone is allowed to start volunteering, they must attend an orientation.
+This will be a 1-2 hour information session and a walk-through of our facilities.
 The orientation will cover:

-- What our organization does, the services we provide, our goals and ambitions
+- What our organization does, the services we provide, and our goals

 - Our range of animals

-Volunteers are also more than welcome to attend bookings with us after they have completed a basic animal handling training session with us.
+Regular volunteers in good standing with us are also more than welcome to attend outreach bookings with us after they have completed a basic animal handling training session.
 Our summer calendar is especially filled with fun outdoor fairs, festivals, trade shows, and events!

-Have special skills you would like to use to help us out?
-All of the following can be done instead of, or in conjunction with regular volunteer night animal care duties:
+Unable to commit to a regular shift or help out with labour intensive tasks?
+We would love to hear about any special skills you have that could help us out.
+All of the following can be done instead of or in conjunction with regular volunteer animal care duties:

 - Do you have experience in fundraising, or writing grant proposals, or otherwise finding funding for new organizations?

 - Do you have experience in marketing, or have ideas for how to promote our organization and spread the word about us?